Donaldzzq/react-native-draggable-pan-pinch/README.md

 # React Native Draggable Pan Pinch

-A React Native component for creating draggable, pannable, and pinchable views.
-Perfect for image viewers, maps, and any interactive UI elements that require gesture controls.
+A lightweight React Native component for wrapping content with pan, pinch-to-zoom, and optional rotation gestures.
+It is a good fit for image viewers, document previews, maps, diagrams, and any UI that needs direct manipulation.

-## DEMO on IOS
+## Demo

 https://github.com/user-attachments/assets/2b2a6086-816e-4526-b838-9889db5ff7ec

 ## Features

-- 🔄 Pinch to zoom (scaling)
+- Pan content with configurable X/Y boundaries.
-- 🔀 Pan to move
+- Pinch to zoom with minimum and maximum scale limits.
-- 🔄 Rotation support
+- Rotate with two-finger gestures when enabled.
-- 🎛️ Customizable boundaries
+- Show optional zoom, rotate, and reset action buttons.
-- 🎮 Enable/disable specific gestures
+- Replace the built-in action button labels with your own icons.
-- 📊 Track gesture state (scale, position, rotation)
+- Track scale, position, and rotation changes with callbacks.
-- 📱 Works on both iOS and Android
+- Works on iOS and Android through React Native Gesture Handler and Reanimated.

 ## Installation